 With an abundance mindset, you dream and think big.
 You’re a lifelong learner who always takes opportunities to add to your knowledge and skill set.
 But it isn’t just about you.
 When those around you find success, your congratulations are sincere.

-Having an abundance mindset will help you start the business of your dreams, apply for a leadership position, return to school for the degree you still want – all while serving others.
+Having an abundance mindset will help you assume some risk to build wealth, start the business of your dreams, apply for a leadership position, or return to school for the degree you still want – all while serving others.

 At the end of the day, people who think abundantly have real financial security because they make things happen and go after what they want.
 And you’ll enjoy being around them because of their positivity.